Exchange graphs and Ext quivers: Introduction

-In addition (Theorem~\ref{thm:quiver}), we exploit this circle of ideas to interpret the coloured quiver, associated to a cluster in $\CEG{N-1}{Q}$ by Buan-Thomas \cite{BT}, in terms of the Ext-quiver of the hearts in the corresponding $\Br$-orbit in $\EGp(\qq{N})$.
+For our second main result (Theorem~\ref{thm:quiver}), we exploit this circle of identifications to interpret the coloured quiver of Buan-Thomas \cite{BT}, which is associated to any cluster tilting set $\CTS=\cov(\h)$ in $\CEG{N-1}{Q}$, in terms of the Ext quiver of any heart $\h$ in the corresponding $\Br$-orbit in $\EGp(\qq{N})$, or equivalently in the fundamental domain $\EGp_N(\qq{N},\zero)$.